Translated from the Spanish by

 For international deliveries, we will send you a request for payment of additional shipping costs.

 This new collection by Marosa di Giorgio, long considered a major figure in Latin American literature, is the work of a translator who has immersed herself, with great thoughtfulness and dedication, in the life of a writer whose poetry is foreboding, mystical, dangerous and magnificent.
-Everywhere in di Giorgio's ouevre there are wars, crimes, monsters, possessed plants and animals, ghosts, illnesses and miracles animating a world that is always on the verge of explosion.
+Everywhere in di Giorgio's oeuvre, there are wars, crimes, monsters, possessed plants and animals, ghosts, illnesses and miracles animating a world that is always on the verge of explosion.
 Di Giorgio's writing is as foreboding as it is tentacular, as intricate as it is unsettling.
-Jeanne Marie Pitas' ongoing and remarkable engagement with di Giorgio has brought us an exciting and valuable gift.—Daniel Borzutzky
+Jeannine Marie Pitas' ongoing and remarkable engagement with di Giorgio has brought us an exciting and valuable gift.—Daniel Borzutzky

-Marosa di Giorgio’s Carnation and Tenebrae-Candle is a complex world, where the present and past coexist, where animals and plants are humanized, and where the oneiric, the real, and the magical operate in the same plane.
-Di Giorgio’s poetry is guided by a rhythm of a surrealist vein that immerses the readers in the midst of its richness.
-Thanks to Jeannine Pitas’ translation, readers of English are also privy to the wonderful Marosa di Giorgio universe, which is full of “strange things” and “imaginary wind,” “filled with chrysalises and omens,” “enchanted gardens”– a world of exuberance, “and at the same time sinister.”—Laura Cesarco Eglin
+Marosa di Giorgio’s Carnation and Tenebrae Candle is a complex world, where the present and past coexist, where animals and plants are humanized, and where the oneiric, the real, and the magical operate on the same plane, guided by an immersive, surrealist rhythm.—Laura Cesarco Eglin

 Born in Salto, Uruguay, and raised on her family’s farm, Marosa di Giorgio (1932-2004) is one of the most prominent Uruguayan poets of the twentieth century.
 Di Giorgio began writing in her childhood and published her first book of poems at the age of twenty-two.
 She then went on to publish a total of fourteen books of poetry, three collections of short stories, and one novel.
 While some critics have categorized her as a surrealist, she herself denied membership in any literary movement or school.
 Although she was relatively unknown outside the Southern Cone during her lifetime, she is now becoming more and more widely read throughout Latin America and Europe.
 Thanks to the efforts of various translators, she is also becoming more known in the English-speaking world.